StuffAndyMakes/secinject/README.md

 ## Safety

-secinject enforces git safety.
+`secinject` enforces git safety.
 It will create a `.gitignore` file if it is not present in the working directory.
 It automatically appends the output filename to .gitignore contents if it is not already listed, preventing you from accidentally committing your secrets.

 BUT like anything made by humans, use at your own risk.
 This has worked well in my own projects, but your mileage may vary.
 I provide ZERO warranty or guarantees about how well this program does its job, especially since it has to assume you will do your part.
+Always double-check that the Swift file this utility creates is actually included in your proper `.gitignore` file.